Canon 1D Mark IV vs Olympus E-620

 Feature comparison: Canon 1D Mark IV vs Olympus E-620

 Beyond body and sensor, cameras can and do differ across a range of features.
 The 1D Mark IV and the E-620 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinder in the 1D Mark IV offers a wider field of view (100%) than the one in the E-620 (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the 1D Mark IV has a higher magnification (0.58x vs 0.48x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 1D Mark IV and Olympus E-620 along with similar information for a selection of comparators.

 One feature that is present on the 1D Mark IV, but is missing on the E-620 is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.The E-620 has an articulated screen that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in taking selfies.
 In contrast, the 1D Mark IV does not have a selfie-screen.

 The 1D Mark IV writes its imaging data to Compact Flash cards, while the E-620 uses Compact Flash or xD Picture cards.
 Both cameras feature dual card slots, which can be very useful in case a memory card fails.